A Celebration of Life

 Visitors are welcome to enjoy the whirl of colors, sights and sounds of our annual SMSC Wacipi.
 From the inspiring rhythms of the drum groups to Native American dancers in full regalia, we invite you to share in our culture.

 The SMSC Wacipi begins with a blessing of the dance circle.
 This is followed by the Grand Entry with the Veterans Color Guard carrying in the flags and eagle staff, followed by visiting dignitaries, tribal royalty, and the dancers.
 Once the dancers have entered the circle, a prayer is said, and attendees are asked to stand and remove their hats as the drum group sings songs to honor the flag and the veterans.

-Today, the SMSC's Wacipi is a contest Pow Wow, where dancers compete in dance categories and age groups, including tiny tots, juniors, teens, junior and senior adults, and golden age.
-The Master of Ceremonies, called "Wapaha," calls for intertribal dancing, allowing everyone to dance together.
+Today, the SMSC Wacipi is a contest powwow, where dancers compete in dance categories and age groups, including tiny tots, juniors, teens, junior and senior adults, and golden age.
+The Master of Ceremonies, called "Éyapaha," calls for intertribal dancing, allowing everyone to dance together.
 There are exhibitions and contests throughout the three days, including dance categories, such as Men's Fancy, Jingle Dress, Fancy Shawl, and Golden Age, among others.
-Drum groups are invited to participate in our Wacipi as well.
+Drum groups are invited to participate in our wacipi as well.

 Ceremonies and Traditions

 Specials: Throughout a wacipi, honorary dances and ceremonies called "Specials" are integrated, usually celebrating a specific individual.